jarvisar/senior-design/README.md

 #### How is data accessed from NASA's Exoplanet Archive?

 This web application utilizes Table Access Protocol ([TAP](https://www.ivoa.net/documents/TAP/)) to request and return data from the Exoplanet Archive.
-TAP is a protocol developed by IVOA that allows access and querying of table data on remote servers, primarily for astronomical data.
+TAP is a protocol developed by IVOA that allows access and querying of table data on remote servers, including astronomical data.

 ###### Hint: entering the Konami code will show secret exoplanets!